-With your initial plan and contract communication, be upfront about what happens if things change.
+With your initial plan and contract communication, be upfront about what happens if things change (these are often referred to as 'change orders').
 It avoids any drama further down the line.
 For example, you might want to make it clear that the deadline will be moved back if certain stages of the project are delayed – with approvals taking longer than expected, for instance.

-If you want to reassure, show them progress reports and see them face-to-face whenever possible.
+If you want to reassure them, show them progress reports and see them face-to-face whenever possible.
 If you stay in regular contact, your client will be happy and confident you're doing a great job.
 There is no such thing as over-communication in business.

 As graphic designer Liz Moseley says: "Communicate as much as possible before you get started and throughout so that they know exactly where they stand through the whole process."

 And that means getting as specific as possible.
 "Being extremely clear with deadlines, timescales and workflow, like what is being produced and why, and what they will need, is a must," says designer Gary Waiman.
 "I have been burned badly by this recently, and a working relationship ended badly."

 If you have a gut feeling that something on the project isn't right, speak up!
 Anticipate what the client might also be thinking before they say anything.
 If you're worried that you've not spoken to the client in a while, pick up the phone.
 Always anticipate when things might not be going to plan and address them immediately.